3 in 4 Voters Expect Obama Nomination: Poll

 A whopping three in four US voters say the Democrats will pick Barack Obama as presidential nominee, according to a USA Today/Gallup poll released today.
 Expectations for the Illinois senator beat the poll's error margin for the first time and even bested John McCain's numbers over Mike Huckabee: Only 61% of those polled said McCain would nab the GOP nomination.

 About half of surveyed Democrats preferred Obama as nominee; 39% said they liked Clinton.
 Asked about election day, voters were nearly divided, giving McCain a 1% edge over Obama and 4% margin over Clinton.
 A weekend Gallup poll posted different numbers, reporting that Democratic voters preferred Obama to Clinton by 47% to 45%.
-(Read more Hillary Clinton stories.)
+(More Hillary Clinton stories.)

 Get the news faster.